firatoncu/noname/README.md

 This repository contains **project n0name** designed for automated Futures Trading on Binance.
 The bot leverages the Binance API to execute trades based on configurable parameters.
 Built with Python..

 ## Release Notes (0.6)
 - Using Market Order instead of Limit Order to avoid being traced.
+(TBD)
 - **Asynchronous Operation**, enhancing performance and responsiveness.
 - Update function definitions and logging for clarity.
 - Buy and Sell condition checks to utilize Histogram checker.